rcls/discus/docs/README.md

 Load the destination register from memory.
 The operand is the memory address.
 `C` is unchanged.

-This is a convenience, `MEM`,`MOV` would achieve the same result, but taking two bytes.
+This is a convenience, `MEM`,`MOV` would achieve the same result, but taking an extra byte.

 Processor Buses